trobz/docker-bootswatch/README.md

 This docker image is made to customize [Bootstrap 3.3.1][1] style with [Bootswatch][2], by using [LESS][3] CSS pre-processor files.

-The image will run the Bootswatch grunt task, with `server` argument by default.
+The image will run the Bootswatch grunt task, with no argument by default (serve and watch modification).
 All arguments passed to the `docker run` command, after the image name, are used as `grunt` arguments.

 To get a list of available arguments, use `docker run --rm trobz/bootswatch --help` command.